KonuTech/gfk_ml_ops_data_analyst/README.md

 ![image info](output/charts/weekly_stability/class_acctual/brand_id/CLASS_82_weekly_stability_grouped.jpg)

 > * With those kinds of charts, we can try to get more insides into FP and FN.
-> * Some brands (id == 77) were still recommended after Black Friday.
-They were less successful products.
+> * Some brands (id == 77) were still recommended even though Black Friday was over. from a current perspective we can
-> * Would recommend to experiment with dimensionality reduction technics, e. g.
-Weight of Evidence
+    consider those products as being less successful during Black Friday and some weeks before.
+> * Although the performance of the model in my opinion was totally fine, maybe "dimensionality reduction" technics
+    would improve the generalization capabilities of the analysed classifier, e. g.
+"Weight of Evidence".

+---
+> # SUMMARY
+>
+> In my opinion developed binary classifier served right it's purpose.
+> From the perspective of general metrics like Recall or F1-Score the model was acting all healthy while reasonably amount of feed was provided.
+> The model started to deteriorate right after Black Friday 2020.
+> It was right decision to put it offline at the beggining of 2021.

+---
+> # TODO:
+> #### Will try to assess model attributes with the use of metrics described below.
 ----

 > ### Outputs of bucketed Post-training metrics